 Interview with Amy Maclosky, Director of Arlington Public Schools Food and Nutrition Services and Founding Member of ScratchWorks

-Founding member of ScratchWorks Nancy Easton and Amy Maclosky sat down to talk about the importance of scratch cooking.
+Founding members of ScratchWorks Nancy Easton and Amy Maclosky sat down to talk about the importance of scratch cooking.
 Nancy, Co-Founder and Executive Director of Wellness in the Schools, interviewed Amy, Director of Arlington Public Schools Food and Nutrition Services, to learn from her many experiences in the kitchen and in school food.

 Nancy: Tell us a little about yourself.